20 September – 18 January 2014

-From rosy pink and jubilant yellow to bright blue to sombre black – face one of the vast canvases created by Mark Rothko (1903-1970) is both epic in scale and extraordinarily human and intimate in feeling.
-It has great appeal and attracts many passionate admirers.
-Painted layer upon layer, his colour fields are of unprecedented intensity and sensuality and communicate universal human emotions such as fear, ecstasy, grief and euphoria.
+From rosy pink and jubilant yellow to bright blue to sombre black – face one of the vast canvases created by Mark Rothko (1903-1970) and you feel yourself being sucked into his world.
+Constructed layer upon shimmering layer, his colour fields are of unparalleled intensity and communicate universal human emotions such as fear, ecstasy, grief and euphoria.
 Rothko was an intensely committed painter who invested his whole being in his art and, like many other great artists, led a difficult life.
 Deeply disillusioned by the two world wars and plagued by depression, he was a tormented soul, yet capable of producing great art with an enduring capacity to comfort and enthral.
-These days, exhibitions of the American artist’s work are huge crowd-pullers and his paintings now fetch record sums at auction.
-The Gemeentemuseum Den Haag is therefore proud to announce a major new Mark Rothko exhibition, opening next September, more than forty years after the last such show in the Netherlands.
+These days, exhibitions of the American artist’s work are huge crowd-pullers and his paintings fetch record sums at auction.
+The Gemeentemuseum Den Haag is proud to present a new exhibition of Rothko’s work, opening this September, forty years after the last such show in the Netherlands.
 A unique chance to enjoy Rothko’s work, this exhibition will be held only in The Hague and nowhere else.

-Rothko was of Russian Jewish origin but grew up in America from the age of ten.
+Mark Rothko (born Marcus Rothkowitz) was of Russian Jewish origin but grew up in America from the age of ten.
 Nothing in his background or family seems to have predestined him to become an artist.
 Indeed, he discovered his bent for painting only relatively late and more or less accidentally.
 He took some courses but always regarded himself as essentially self-taught.
-Rothko is famous for the ‘classic style’ he used from the 1950s onward.
-By painting large colour fields on outsize canvases, he aimed to use colour to evoke emotion: from jubilant yellow and pink to sombre blue and black.
-The vast square or rectangular monochromes seem to overflow their canvases and were intended by Rothko to overwhelm and engulf the viewer.
+The last years of his life were overshadowed by mental health problems.
+His palette became ever darker and more sombre.
+In 1970 he took his own life.